 Once a domain name transfers to another registrar it can be difficult to reacquire, especially if the transfer was in compliance with ICANN policy.
-If the registrar is not willing to transfer the domain name back into your control, then your options for recovery become very limited.
+If the registrar is not willing to transfer the domain name back into your control, then your options for recovery become limited.

 The registrant/account owner is responsible for the security of the domain.
 You should never give your registrar login information to anyone.
 This includes web designers, hosting providers, friends, cousins, siblings, and even your own parents.

 It is essential that the email address you choose for your registrar account is kept as secure as possible.
-In the absence of dual factor authentication, your registrar account is only as secure as the email address associated to it.
+In the absence of dual factor authentication, your registrar account is only as secure as the email address associated with it.
 Most registrars’ lost password tools send directly to the email address you set for the account, including Name.com’s password recovery tool.
 This means if a hacker was able to access your personal email then they could potentially recover your registrar account login information and reset your passwords.

 We recommend using a Gmail account, and not an email tied to your personal domain name.
 A good password will also protect your account.
 For more information on the best possible password, please go here.